vporton/carbon-flow/README.md

 that bounty.
 However, I created the necessary smart contract methods for accomplishment of that bounty.

+Note that I also don't directly support storing IDs of the "authorized signers" when creating a carbon credit record, as required in the tech specification.
+Instead I allow to pass a hash of an Arweave file.
+This file should contain additional data, including the IDs of these signers.
+The data format can be decided later, but it may be JSON and may contain IDs of authorized signers.

 ## Kinds of tokens

 See `doc/tree.odg`.